yashsarode45/yashsarode45/README.md

 <h1 align="center">Hi 👋, I'm Yash</h1>
-<h3 align="center">Graduated from PICT, Pune with a 9.20 CGPA in E&TC engineering.
-I'm well-versed in MERN stack, C++, DSA, OOPS, DBMS, and OS, and at the same time, I like to step outside of my comfort zone and learn new things.</h3>
+<h3 align="center">Graduated from PICT, Pune, with a 9.20 CGPA in E&TC engineering.
+I'm well-versed in MERN stack, Gen AI, and Creative Frontends, and at the same time, I like to step outside of my comfort zone and learn new things.</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/yashsarode45](https://github.com/yashsarode45)

-- 💬 Ask me about **react, gsap, tailwind, redux, express, mongodb, c++**
+- 💬 Ask me about **React, Rags-LLMS, LangChain-LangGraph, GSAP, Motion, Tailwind, Redux, Zustand, Express, MongoDB, C++**

 - 📫 How to reach me **yashsarode45@gmail.com**